fernandozamoraj/benefits_calc/README.md

 `app_config.js` - Holds settings to to assis the calculator such as the pay, discount amount, etc.
 `calculator.js` - This is the calculator on the client side.
 It serves the purpose of computing the
                 caclculations when connection to the Web Services fails.
-`random_image.js` - Generates a radnom URL to a randomuser.me image.
+`random_image.js` - Generates a random URL to a randomuser.me image.
 `round_money.js` - rounds numbers to the specified decimal point `validate_member.js` - This file contains logic to provide validation when adding members from the GUI.